Trump says he expects to be arrested on Tuesday, calls for protests | CBC News

 Should Trump be indicted, he would be arrested only if he refused to surrender.
 Trump's lawyers have previously said he would follow normal procedure, meaning he would likely agree to surrender at a New York Police Department precinct or directly to Bragg's office.

 Daniels, whose real name is Stephanie Clifford, says she had an affair with Trump a decade earlier.
-Trump has denied the affair happened.
+He has denied an affair happened.

-Trump was Republican president from 2017 to 2021 and has said he will make a bid to return to the White House in the 2024 U.S. presidential election.
+Trump, who was Republican president from 2017 to 2021, has said he will make a bid to return to the White House in the 2024 U.S. presidential election.

 Cohen testified before the grand jury on Monday and again on Wednesday, according to his lawyer, Lanny Davis.
 Grand jury proceedings are not public.